devsoc-unsw/freerooms/docs/frontend_requests.md

 # Requests to backend from frontend

+Bookings for a building/room are retrieved as follows:

+## For a specific building
-** Array of all rooms in a specified building, with their booked times for a specified date. ** Request from frontend would supply the room name, a starting date and an ending date.
+Input type: array of all rooms in a specified building, with their booked times for a specified date.
+Request from frontend would supply the room name, a starting date and an ending date.

 An example building name could be: `Keith Burrows`
 The date would follow the format: `YYYY-MM-DD`.
 This will need conversion.

 Desired output follows format:
 ```
 [
     "room_name": [